 Students’ pronouns are not always apparent by their appearance or name.
 At Columbia, students can opt to indicate in CourseWorks what pronouns they use, and those pronouns will appear on class rosters as a reference for faculty and other teaching staff, as well as for other course participants.

 If you do not have access to CourseWorks, here’s what you can do: When you meet a student, introduce yourself and say what your pronouns are.

 For example, you can say, "Hi, I'm Caroline, and my pronouns are she/her."
 This will provide an opening for the student to share their pronouns if they so choose.
 If you ask someone what pronouns they use when you first meet them, they may feel forced to out themselves as transgender or gender nonbinary, which they may not be ready to do.
 Sharing your pronouns when introducing yourself can help ease the way for students to share theirs with you.

 There is a growing list of possible options for pronouns in use.
 Within Courseworks, students can select from these options:

 Gender nonbinary people often use Mx. (pronounced "miks") in lieu of Mr., Mrs., Ms. or Miss.
 If you’re unsure what honorific a student prefers, it’s best to ask.

-Once registered, pronouns in use will appear on class rosters, which instructors will see.
+Once registered, pronouns in use will appear in a course, they will appear in the students’ “Your Info” and “Class Info.”
+You can also access students’ name recordings here.
 Not all University systems are connected to each other, and not all information within University systems is automatically shared with other University community members.
-Classmates and parents (or emergency contacts) will not see this information, nor will it appear on a student’s transcript.

 Acknowledge your mistake and ask the student what pronouns they use.
 As you wouldn’t repeatedly call a student by the wrong name, you don’t want to refer to a student by the wrong gender.
 Even unintentional errors can create challenges for students in the learning environment.